-2. Take a close up photo of the water table at the stage level (make sure you can read the stage) and the shoreline at the bridge and a photo of the river crossing and the shore on both sides (these photos can be a great help when evaluating the data).
-Make sure you can see if the river is bordered by snow or not.
+2. Take a close up photo of the distance sensor on the bridge where you can see whether there is running water under the sensor and the shoreline at the hydrometric station.
+Take another photo of the river crossing and the shore on both sides (these photos can be a great help when evaluating the data).
+Make sure you can see whether the river is bordered by snow or not.
 3. Fill out the field chart before you start: (water level, time, distance from Fix point 3 (red bolt) to 0-mark on the wire, distance from 0-mark on the wire to the shoreline.
 Record comments about anything that might influence the actual measurement; ice in the water, along the shore or in the river bed, big boulders disturbing the laminar flow, etc.